 Whirlpool is the world's biggest manufacturer of household appliances, with operations around the globe offering a huge range of washing and drying machines, refrigerators, cookers, food mixers and other devices.
 The flagship Whirlpool range is supported by a broad portfolio of other national and international brands including American classics Maytag, KitchenAid, Jenn-Air and Amana, as well as Bauknecht of Germany, and Brastemp and Consul in Brazil.
 It acquired a 60% stake in Indesit of Italy in 2013, and acquired the remaining shares the following year, adding the Indesit, Ariston and Hotpoint brands (the latter in EMEA only) to its portfolio.
 The group also has a majority stake in China's Hefei Sanyo.
 The group is the clear market leader in North and Latin America, but ranks behind local rivals such as BSH and Electrolux in Europe.
 The latter's proposed acquisition of GE Appliances - which would have pushed Whirlpool into the #2 spot - was blocked by regulators at the end of 2015.
 The company was originally founded in 1911 as Upton Machine Co, with financial support from catalogue retailer Sears Roebuck.
 As demand grew, Upton merged with another company to become the Nineteen Hundred Corporation.
 In 1938, it invented the first washer with motorised agitation.
 This developed into a fully automatic washer in 1948, named the Whirlpool.
 The company adopted Whirlpool as its corporate name two years later.
-Revenues have been more or less flat for the past three years at around $21bn.
-The figure for 2017 was a company record of $21.3bn, of which a little over half was generated in North America.
-The group sold 71.7m units.
+Revenues hit a high of $21.3bn in 2017 before slipping back.
+Topline for 2019 was $20.4bn, with net income of $1.2bn.
+A little over half of sales are generated in North America.
+The group sold 67.4m appliances.
 However it has been struggling with rising costs, especially as a result of tariffs on steel.
-Jeff Fettig is chairman but passed over the role of CEO in 2018 to Marc Bitzer, previously president & COO.
-Subscribers may access account assignments and contact information.
-See also Consumer Appliances index.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.
+Marc Bitzer succeeded Jeff Fettig as CEO in 2018 and became chairman as well the following year.

 Capsule checked 21st September 2018